Using this page · Individualise medicines monitoring

 • Serum potassium

-Increasing frequency for some patients
+Increasing monitoring frequency for some patients at increased risk

 Consider more frequent monitoring (for example every 3 months) when there are concerns regarding the person’s clinical condition, concomitant drugs, or co-morbidities.